varletjs/rattail/docs/general/in-browser.md

 # inBrowser

-Determine whether the code is running in a browser environment
+Determine whether the code is running in a `browser` environment.

 ### Usage